 Need a faster and smarter solution than a free template?
 Use our built-in customizable HACCP plan to get all sections done in just 1 hour.
 Sign up with us and answer a few basic questions about your food operations to get your digital HACCP plan now.

 What is the most important part of HACCP implementation?

-In making a traditional HACCP plan and implementing it, perhaps the most important part of the process is proper hazard identification.
-This process step requires several hours of analysis as well as expert advice regarding the food production process.
+In making a traditional HACCP plan and implementing it, the most important part of the process is proper hazard identification and analysis.
+The team with direct control of hazard analysis must accurately perform the task.

-Failure to identify these hazards can lead to potential problems such as loss of batch products, product recall, or worse, consumer complaints.
+Failure to identify these hazards can lead to potential problems such as loss of batch products, more food waste, product recall, or worse, customer complaints.
 All of these problems can lead to a bad reputation for your business in the food industry.
 In identifying and analyzing hazards, in-depth information and science-based assessment for illness caused are important.